Jeremy Nicholas (broadcaster): Television

-Nicholas currently works in TV news for the BBC after spells with ITV and Channel Five.
+Nicholas worked in TV news for the BBC after spells with ITV and Channel Five.
 He was the 2012 Summer Paralympics Athletics announcer for the ParalympicSportTV.

 Other work

 Nicholas was the stadium announcer for West Ham United at Upton Park from 1998 to September 2013.
 He resigned his post having been asked by the West Ham United board to take a 60% cut in his match-day fee.

+He now works as a professional speaker and speaking coach and became a Fellow of the Professional Speaking Association UK & Ireland in 2012.
+In 2015, he was awarded the association's Professional Speaking Award of Excellence.